 Things You'll Need

-- Astragal kit with wood screws
+Astragal kit with wood screws

-Identify which of the doors is active and which is the stationary door.
+Identify which of the French doors is active and which is the stationary door.
 If only one door will open regularly, that is the active door.
 Active doors generally have the doorknob lock while stationary doors have a floor-locking mechanism in place.
 If you cannot tell, choose the door that is used most as the active door.

 Open and close the active door to see which way it swings.
 Stand on the side of the active door where you have to push the door away from you to open it.
 The astragal will be installed on the inactive door, and the molding piece will be on the side of the door you're standing on when the doors swing away from you.

 Clean the surfaces of both doors with an all-purpose cleaner and a cleaning rag to eliminate any dirt and debris that might be stuck there.
 This will ensure a tight and even fit of the astragal strip.

 Locate the screw holes in the astragal strip.
 Using a drill, create pilot holes.
 Screw the astragal to the door until the heads of the screws are flush with the door surface.
 If the astragal kit came with channel covers, snap them in place over the screws.